cdfq384903/MonotonicOptimalBinning/README.md

 2. **min_iv** </br>
 Default: None </br>
 Suggestion: The minimum threshold of information value.
 Usually set more higher than 0.1. </br>
 The min_iv argument defines the minimum threshold of information value.
-For example, in MainMonotonicFirstBining.sas script you can try 0.001.
-It means the getIvPerVar macro will show result if IV higher than 0.001.
+For example, in MainMonotonicFirstBining.sas script you can try 0.1.
+It means the getIvPerVar macro will show IV pass result if IV higher than 0.1.

 3. **min_obs_rate** </br>
 Default: None </br>
-Suggestion: </br>
+Suggestion: The minimum threshold of observation rate.
+Usually set at least 0.05. </br>
-The min_obs_rate argument defines
+The min_obs_rate argument defines minimum threshold of observation rate.
+For example, in MainMonotonicFirstBining.sas script you can try 0.05.
+It means the getIvPerVar macro will show observation rate pass result if value higher than 0.05 and lower than max_obs_rate.

 4. **max_obs_rate** </br>
 Default: None </br>
-Suggestion: </br>
+Suggestion: The maximum threshold of observation rate.
+Usually set around 0.8. </br>
-The max_obs_rate argument defines
+The max_obs_rate argument defines maximum threshold of observation rate.
+For example, in MainMonotonicFirstBining.sas script you can try 0.8.
+It means the getIvPerVar macro will show observation rate pass result if value lower than 0.8 and higher than min_obs_rate.

 5. **min_bin_size** </br>
 Default: None </br>
-Suggestion: </br>
+Suggestion: The minimum threshold of bins size.
+Usually set at least 3. </br>
-The min_bin_size argument defines
+The min_bin_size argument defines the minimum threshold of bins size.
+For example, in MainMonotonicFirstBining.sas script you can try 3.
+It means the getIvPerVar macro will show bins size pass result if value higher than 3 and lower than max_bin_size.

 6. **max_bin_size** </br>
 Default: None </br>
-Suggestion: </br>
+Suggestion: The maximum threshold of bins size.
+Usually set at least 10. </br>
-The max_bin_size argument defines
+The max_bin_size argument defines the maximum threshold of bins size.
+For example, in MainMonotonicFirstBining.sas script you can try 10.
+It means the getIvPerVar macro will show bins size pass result if value lower than 10 and higher than min_bin_size.

 7. **min_bad_count** </br>
 Default: None </br>
-Suggestion: </br>
+Suggestion: The minimum threshold of bad count.
+Usually set at least 1. </br>
-The min_bad_count argument defines
+The min_bad_count argument defines the minimum threshold of bad count.
+For example, in MainMonotonicFirstBining.sas script you can try 1.
+It means the getIvPerVar macro will show bad count result if value higher than 1 and higher than min_bad_count.

 #### Output
 The output of runing getIvPerVar macro.
 It shows the IV information for all discretized variable.
 There are some additional notes.
-1. iv: the value of information value which
+1. iv: the information value per each discretized variable.
-2. is_iv_pass:
+2. is_iv_pass: true(1) if IV higher than min_iv else than false(0).
-3. is_obs_pass:
+3. is_obs_pass: true(1) if observation rate between min_obs_rate and max_obs_rate else than false(0).
-4. is_bad_count_pass:
+4. is_bad_count_pass: true(1) if bad count higher than min_bad_count else than false(0).
-5. is_bin_pass:
+5. is_bin_pass: true(1) if bin size between min_bin_size and max_bin_size else than false(0).
-6. is_woe_pass:
+6. is_woe_pass: true(1) if the value of WoE have monotonicity properties else than false(0).
-7. woe_dir:
+7. woe_dir: asc if the WoE value have monotonically increasing, desc if the WoE value have monotonically decreasing else than null.

 <p align="center">
   <img src="https://github.com/cdfq384903/MonotonicOptimalBinning/blob/main/doc/snapshot/getIvPerVar.png" alt=""/>